-Socrates said, “The unexamined life is not worth living.”
-The very same truth applies to your internet marketing efforts.
+It was Socrates who said, “The unexamined life is not worth living.”
+The very same truth applies to your internet marketing efforts. text]

 If you fail to analyze and respond to your web analytics and usability—what actions people are taking or not taking when they get to your website—then your online strategy will suffer.

 You’d be better off investing your money in a billboard.

 By interpreting your online analytics, you can gain a level of understanding of your customers’ behaviors that traditional brick-and-mortars could only dream of.[/vc_column_text][vc_column_text]So to that end, the real opportunity behind our web consulting lies in the potential to inform, track, and measure everything visitors do on your website.

 Flagstone has more than 10 years experience analyzing data in software such as Google Analytics and Omniture, as well as parsing and interpreting that data at an executive level.

 Once Google Analytics tracking scripts are installed on your site, I can help you to make sense of it all by looking at standard web metrics.